-One of the core economic issues of the day is what is happening to employment opportunities.
-On one end of the spectrum, jobs in traditional industries are being increasingly automated; on the other side, a stunning number of young adults are seen to be under-educated, underemployed, or poorly trained, leading to much hand wringing over the skills gap.
+For many young people today employment opportunities are only getting worse.
+On one end of the spectrum, jobs in traditional industries are being increasingly automated, requiring narrower and narrower skill sets; on the other side, a stunning number of young adults are considered under-educated, poorly trained, or under-employed leading to much hand wringing over a skills gap.

 It’s our belief that craftsmanship’s principles of creativity, integrity, and durability can do a lot to help close the skills gap; expand tomorrow's job options; and revive community health.

 1. Shine a light on the masters who exemplify craftsmanship's values of excellence, which can help us create a world built to last.